54nd339/Portfolio/content/projects/ML.md

 ios: ''
 android: ''
 tech:
-  - TensorFlow/Keras
-  - OpenCV
-  - Matplotlib
-  - Numpy
+  - TensorFlow
-  - Pandas
+  - Keras
 showInProjects: true
 ---

 Hands On Machine Learning algorithms and neural networks with TensorFlow/Keras.
+The files involve NLP, Computer Vision, and other ML algorithms.